siaraclemente/MusicLust/README.md

 [My Trello](https://trello.com/b/MKQEjzHd/musiclus)

 ### Future Plans:
+* Allow only admin-permission to delete/edit already posted shows.
+* Allow users to update and edit comments as needed.
 * Add a detailed page of the band, to find out more information, if user is new to their music.
 * Add more than one band, and have this be a go-to-site to see who is on tour and where.
 * Create a search bar, allowing users to search for their favorite artist, follow them, and see where they are performing.